smartgoo/rusty-kaspa/.github/README.md

 # Development Process:
 Should you wish to develop this locally, here is the process.

+**First**, clone this project.

+**Second**, develop as needed.
 All code for this project is currently located in the `x-kaspadbr` crate.

-**First**, clone this project.

-**Second**, build and install the Python package in local virtual env:
+**Third**, use Maturin Develop to build and install the Python package in local virtual env for testing purposes.
 1. `cd ./rusty-kaspa/x-kaspadbr`
-2. `python -m venv env`
+2. `source env/bin/activate` (create venv first if necessary: `python -m venv env`, activate, and `pip install maturin`)
-3. `source env/bin/activate`
-4. `pip install maturin`
 5. `maturin develop --release` to build and install in the active Python venv.

-**Third**, test the built Python package from within the same venv.
+7. Test the built Python package from within the same venv.
 Refer to code in `./x-kaspadbr/python/`.

 # Install in a local Python venv
 1. `cd ./rusty-kaspa/x-kaspadbr`